Lt Gen Pradeep Chandran Nair takes over as DG of Assam Rifles | Law-Order

 Lt Gen Nair who was earlier the Director General Recruiting of the Indian Army, is the 21st DG of the Assam Rifles, popularly known as Sentinels of the North-East.

-He took charge as Assam Rifles chief at a ceremony at the Shillong-based ARDG headquraters in Meghalaya.
+He took over as Assam Rifles DG in a ceremony at the DGAR headquarters at Shillong in Meghalaya.

 Lt Gen Nair has a rich experience with Assam Rifles and the North East, having been an Inspector General and also Company Commander in Assam Rifles (AR) and commanding AR battalions as a Brigade Commander.